-Representative Sharice Davids issued the following statement on her opposition of the HEROES Act and the need for bipartisan, bicameral cooperation:
+Representative Sharice Davids issued the following statement on the President's recent executive actions in response to the coronavirus pandemic:

 In The News